 19.16.060 - Performance Bonds.

-Any required improvements such as curb, gutter and sidewalk, fences, and landscaping shall be satisfactorily installed prior to the Town of Brighton authorizing electrical service or, if no electrical service is required, prior to issuance of any occupancy permit.
+Any required improvements such as curb, gutter and sidewalk (or pedestrian paths), fences, and landscaping shall be satisfactorily installed prior to the Town of Brighton authorizing electrical service or, if no electrical service is required, prior to issuance of any occupancy permit.

 In lieu of completing such improvements, the developer may file a cash or surety bond, escrow agreement, or letter of credit with the Planning and Development Services Director, in an amount sufficient to ensure completion of improvements within one year.